 More children are being diagnosed with high cholesterol and fatty liver disease.
 This is due to the increase in childhood obesity and higher awareness of the presence of familial hyperlipidemia.

-Patients meet monthly with Dr. Porto, who specializes in the evaluation and treatment of dyslipidemias, and a nutritionist who helps to coordinate individualized care and family education.
-Dr. Porto works closely with subspecialists in pediatric endocrinology to provide care in insulin resistance and pre-diabetes.
+Patients meet monthly with their physician who specializes in the evaluation and treatment of dyslipidemias, and a nutritionist who helps to coordinate individualized care and family education.
+Physicians work closely with subspecialists in pediatric endocrinology to provide care in insulin resistance and pre-diabetes.